mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-12-2024.md

 - Discuss with other groups to ensure blockchain framework is correctly anticipating their needs.
 - Review JSON implementation
 - Look into HMAC to understand how this can help prevent tampered blocks & figure out how and where blockchain framework might need to support this.

+## Individual Report - Xingyu Jiang
+### Previous Goals
+- Get a prototype of the consensus algorithm.
+### Key Points
+- More research on consensus algorithm is done.
+- Wasn't able to get a prototype for consensus algorithm.
+  - We Still need to figure our how to validate actions each device is going to perform.
+  - We Still need to figure our how devices should be communicating.

+### Next Week's Goals
+- Discuss with other groups making sure everyone is on the same page.
+- Research on HMAC.
+- Come to an agreement on the consensus algorithm that is going to be implemented.
+- Implement the P2P aspect of blockchain.